-- Director of Student Care and Engagement 847-317-7125 - Director of Global Partnerships 847-317-7034 or by filling out a confidential online form at:
+- Campus "Professional Counselors" 847-317-4067 - Susan Corapi Confidential Advisor 847-317-4170 or by filling out a confidential online form at:

-http://tiu_forms.formstack.com/forms/assault_report.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
+http://tiu_forms.formstack.com/forms/assault_report The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.
-Acts of sexual violence or harassment may be shared with Confidential Resources; they include these college officials, who by law, must maintain complete confidentiality and may not disclose the details of an incident.
-These include:
+Acts of sexual violence or harassment may be shared with

+Confidential Resources; who by law, must maintain complete confidentiality and may not disclose the details of an incident.